MMK21Hub/C/README.md

 - `e4+f5` would add the values in the squares `e4` and `f5`, and write the result to `e4`, overwriting the previous contents of `e4`.
 - `Ba1 a1logb1` would take the base-2 logarithm of the value in `b1`, writing the result to `a1`.

+### Garbage collection

+C has garbage collection.
+Any pieces that get thrown off the board will be re-thrown into a black sack and left by the kerbside.
+Implementations must perform garbage collection at least once weekly, except during Christmas.

 ### Reference